guardrail-dev/guardrail/docs/book.md

       operationId: getUser                  # Friendly name, ends up as the function name (in clients and servers)

-      x-scala-package: users                # Relative package for this client to live in.
+      x-jvm-package: users                  # Relative package for this client to live in.
 For convenience, the
                                             # last package parameter is turned into a class name for clients and
                                             # servers.
 In this case, `UsersClient`.